AleksandrKu/The_Movie_Db/README.md

 # AngularTmdb

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.